mirkosertic/TurtleBotLidar/README.md

 * Visualization of Lidar data
 * Simple edge detector to detect contour of observed room

-## How does it look?
+## Show me a screenshot!

 ![Simulation screenshot](doc/screenshot.png)

-## How to I build it?
+## How to build it

-`npm run dev` should do it all.
+Checkout with `git clone https://github.com/mirkosertic/TurtleBotLidar.git` and `npm run dev` should do it all.

 ## What is planned?

 * Simulation of Lidar noise
+* Simulation of turtle movement noise
 * A very simple SLAM implementation, maybe with Pose-Graph-Optimization
-* Derive robot position based on learned map, maybe with Particle-Filters.
+* Derive robot position based from learned map, maybe with Particle-Filters.